lbannan/next-gen-qgis-workshop/README.md

 ## Contributing

 We welcome contributions and feedback!
 If you have suggestions, found errors, or want to contribute to the workshop materials, please email enquiry@farmerdecisionmaking.com or leanne.bannan@unimelb.edu.au

+## Credits
+This workshop and materials owe thanks to and have been adapted from the following resources:

+- University of Massachusetts (UMass) GIS Hub: https://gis.library.umass.edu/learning-gis/tutorials/
+- 'Learn the Basics of QGIS' by Dr Rebecca Seifried: https://umass-gis.github.io/workshops/content/basics-qgis/
+- 'Demystifying Spatial Data' by Dr Sabin Zahirovic: https://protect-au.mimecast.com/s/TFE5CBNZkphVBEWmKtzB5nP?domain=zenodo.org